SteveBarnett/Remixing/_thinking/answerable-and-unanswerable-questions.md

 - Not **what it means.** Just what is is, just what is given.
 - Not **what others say.** What you find when you check for yourself.
  -->

 We'll do as many questions as we do.

 We'll **close with our usual 20 minute silent sit.**

 ## Questions

-### Thoughts

-- Where do your thoughts come from?
+- **Where do your thoughts come from?
 Where do they go?
-(Tara Brach)
+(Tara Brach)**
     - Stats: Ph.D. in Clinical Psychology, trained Buddhist teacher.
 Hundreds of articles, videos, talks, and some great books.
     - Vibe check: Mix of Western psychology and Eastern spiritual practices, in particular Buddhism.
 Compassion, acceptance.
 Equity, inclusivity, peace, sustainability.

-### Who or what
+- **Who or what is noticing?
+(Diana Winston)**
+    - Stats: Taught mindfulness for health and well-being since 1993 in many and varied places, including Director of Mindfulness Education at UCLA's Mindful Awareness Research Center.
+Author of several books.
+    - Vibe check: Secular.
+Flexible, appropriate practice.
+Right practice for the right moment.

-- What's always and already available?
-(Adyashanti)
+- **What's always and already available?
+(Adyashanti)**
     - Stats: American-born.
 Recently retired after several decades of teaching.
 Name means “primordial peace”.
     - Vibe check: Non-denominational, but strong flavours of Zen.
 Peace.
 Okayness.
-- Who or what is noticing?
-(Diana Winston)
-    - Stats: Taught mindfulness for health and well-being since 1993 in many and varied places, including Director of Mindfulness Education at UCLA's Mindful Awareness Research Center.
-Author of several books.
+- **What's here when there's no problem to solve?
+(Loch Kelly)**
+    - Stats: Author, meditation teacher, psychotherapist.
+For about 25 years.
+Effortless Mindfulness Institute.
-    - Vibe check: flexible, appropriate practice.
-Right practice for the right moment.
+    - Vibe check: Experiential teaching style, Glimpses.
+- **What do you find when you look for yourself at zero distance?
+(Richard Lang)**
+    - Stats: UK.
+Since about 1970.
+    - Vibe check: The Headless Way, from his teacher Douglas Harding.
+Bit like Zen from the West instead of the East.
-- Who am I?
-(Ramana Maharshi)
+- **Who am I?
+(Ramana Maharshi)**
     - Stats: Lived 1879 to 1950.
 Had an impactful experience with death at 16 that set him on his path.
     - Vibe check: Hindu sage.
 Self-enquiry is all you need.

-### Senses and seeing

-- What do you find when you look for yourself at zero distance?
-(Richard Lang)
-    - Stats: UK.
-Since about 1970.
-    - Vibe check: The Headless Way, from his teacher Douglas Harding.
-Bit like Zen from the West instead of the East.
-- Can you see the one who sees?
-If you think you're seeing the one who sees, .. who is seeing that?
-(Joan Tollifson)
-    - Stats: Teaching since 1996.
-Does not identify with any particular tradition.
-Oregon.
-    - Vibe check: Background includes Buddhism, Advaita, radical nonduality, and more.
-Teaching since 1996.
-Raw and fresh and immediate.

-### Problems

-- What's here when there's no problem to solve?
-(Loch Kelly)
-    - Stats: Author, meditation teacher, psychotherapist.
-For about 25 years.
-Effortless Mindfulness Institute.
-    - Vibe check: Experiential teaching style, Glimpses.
-- What if we let the labels go (bad and good) and tune into the actual felt experience?
-(Joan Tollifson)
-        - Stats: Teaching since 1996.
-Does not identify with any particular tradition.
-Oregon.
-    - Vibe check: Background includes Buddhism, Advaita, radical nonduality, and more.
-Teaching since 1996.
-Raw and fresh and immediate.
-- In this moment, is there really a problem?
-(Sam Harris)
+- **In this moment, is there really a problem?
+(Sam Harris)**
     - Stats: Philosopher, neuroscientist, author, and podcast host.
 2018 Waking Up app.
     - Vibe check: Makes Good Trouble, usually.
 Particularly opposed to dogmatic belief.
 All over the place in a good way, but Dzogchen-like focus for meditation.